superchangeai/www/src/docs/how-to-become-a-member.md

 author: "Superchange.ai"
 ---

 Becoming a Superchange member takes less than a minute, and unlocks powerful features like custom changelogs and alerts.
+[Join now](https://www.superchange.ai/signup)!

 <hr>

-## You’ve got two sign-up options:
+## Two sign-up options

 ### 1. **Use your GitHub account**
 Fastest route.
 We use GitHub as your identity provider — no passwords, no extra steps.